sara-nl/griddocs/source/Pages/Basics/certificates/harica.rst

 Upon successful completion, you will see several new files generated.

-* On GIRD UI, you can test by creating VOMS proxy
+* On Grid UI, you can test by creating VOMS proxy

   .. code-block:: console                                                                                                                                                                                                                              voms-proxy-init -voms <put VO name here>